 Extracorporeal fertilization (IVF) is allowed.

-a) For the purpose of treatment of infertility, as well as in case of risk of transmission of genetic disease on a wife’s or a husband’s part, by using sex cells or an embryo of the couple or a donor, if the couple’s written consent has been obtained.
+a) For treatment of infertility, as well as in case of risk of transmission of genetic disease on a wife’s or a husband’s part, by using sex cells or an embryo of the couple or a donor, if the couple’s written consent has been obtained.

 Article 144

-I hope now you are aware of Surrogacy law in Georgia.
+I hope now you are aware of the Surrogacy law in Georgia.